Important information about PLA Regional Trainings related to Coronavirus COVID 19

 August 24–25, 2020 – POSTPONED

 The Seattle Public Library

 A regional symposium on equity, diversity, inclusion, and social justice for public libraries, to be led by Mia Henry, a facilitator and educator who teaches self-reflection, relationship-building, and understanding social movement history.
 This one-and-a-half day symposium will explore how power and privilege operate interpersonally and institutionally; identify how oppression shows up in our communities and libraries; and learn about historical and contemporary social justice movements.
 Participants will hear from libraries putting equity into practice, develop regional connections, and create local action plans to advance equity and social justice in our organizations and communities.
 The last symposia of 2019 will be held December 9–10 in Toledo, OH.
 Previous 2019 sypmposia were held in Denver, CO, Charleston, SC, and Chicago, IL.
-PLA plans to schedule additional symposia in 2020 (dates and locations TBD).